KevinOConnor/klipper-dev/docs/API_Server.md

 The JSON response message is sent when the processing of the script fully completes.

+### gcode/cancel

+This endpoint will request all pending G-Code commands to exit early with an error report.
+For example:
+`{"id": 123, "method": "gcode/cancel"}`

+This command completes after all pending G-Code commands are aborted.
+The delay may be significant if a command can not be canceled.

 ### gcode/restart

 This endpoint allows one to request a restart - it is similar to